rulma/Kickstarter-Anlaysis/README.md

 ***Fever*** is going to be a play so we will pay close attention to campaigns in the "Plays" subcategory.
 We will also look to see if the launch date and goals set by past campaigns had any impact on their performance.

 ### Analysis of Outcomes Based on Launch Date
 When looking at our dataset we wanted to see if there was any relationship between when a campaign was launched and the likelihood that it would be succesful.
-We wanted to look at campaign launch dates by Months.
+We wanted to our campaign launch dates by months.
+By grouping by months we can get an overview of the seasonality of campaign's success throughout the calendar year.

-For our PivotTable we wanted to count the total number of campaigns based off of the month they were launched and that fell under the Parent Category *Plays*.
+For our PivotTable we wanted to count the total number of campaigns that fell under the Parent Category *Plays* and grouped by the month they were launched.
 To do this we used the following settings to create our table.

 ![Date Pivot Table Settings](https://user-images.githubusercontent.com/82015631/116833176-43b30700-ab7d-11eb-92b8-260af7310bf3.PNG)

-Once we did that our we then filtered by the *Parent Category* so that it only displayed campaigns that were labeled as *Plays*.
+Once we did that we then filtered by the *Parent Category* so that it only displayed campaigns that were labeled as *Plays*.
 Our table then gave us the following information.

 ![Date Pivot Table](https://user-images.githubusercontent.com/82015631/116833195-62190280-ab7d-11eb-8c39-4c21eeadf260.PNG)